 Beth Naccarato, Chief People Officer, Animal Legal Defense Fund

 As Chief People Officer with the Animal Legal Defense Fund, Beth oversees human resources at the organization.
-Prior to joining the Animal Legal Defense Fund, Beth was a program manager for the Department of Education, Office of Civil Rights where she managed a 50-person office charged with investigating and resolving federal civil rights complaints in educational settings.
+Prior to joining the Animal Legal Defense Fund, Beth was a program manager for the Department of Education, Office of Civil Rights, where she managed a 50-person office charged with investigating and resolving federal civil rights complaints in educational settings.
 Beth also served as the program manager at Northwestern Memorial HealthCare.
-Beth’s expertise includes managing equal employment opportunity and immigration matters, reasonable accommodations, and crafting policies, procedures and training.
+Beth’s expertise includes managing equal employment opportunity and immigration matters, reasonable accommodations, and crafting policies, procedures, and training.
 Beth began her career at the Equal Employment Opportunity Commission where she served as a trial attorney and senior trial attorney, litigating employment discrimination cases on behalf of individuals who experience workplace discrimination.

 11:45 a.m. – 12:45 p.m.: Lunch

-Alyssa Crowell, Law School Programs Attorney, Animal Legal Defense Fund
+Host: Alyssa Crowell, Law School Programs Attorney, Animal Legal Defense Fund

 As Law School Programs Attorney, Alyssa manages the Animal Legal Defense Fund student chapters and all duties related to helping chapters succeed.
 She also assists in the development and implementation of the Animal Law Program’s law school initiatives.
-Alyssa is a 2020 graduate of Lewis & Clark Law School in Portland, Oregon.
+Alyssa is a 2020 graduate of Lewis & Clark Law School.
 During law school, she served as a Source Checker of Animal Law Review, interned for the International Animal and Environmental Law Clinic, clerked for the Animal Legal Defense Fund and the Center for Animal Law Studies, and was Pro Bono Chair of the school’s Animal Legal Defense Fund Student Chapter.
 As Pro Bono Chair, Alyssa served as the law student representative on the planning committee for the 27th Annual Animal Law Conference.
 Alyssa was also selected by professors and faculty of her law school to join its Cornelius Honor Society largely due to her involvement in the animal law program.
 Alyssa completed her bachelor’s degree at the University of Toledo where she majored in Law & Social Thought and minored in Political Science.

 12:45 – 2:15 p.m.: Law Student Scholarship Panel